Tumbler Ridge is a beautifully planned town, with clean streets in the summer and pristine white, snow-capped mountains in winter.

 Paleontology and Geology

 Mountain erosion processes have exposed many pre-historic rock layers.
 In the process, fossils and footprints from millions of years ago have been raised to the surface.
-In fact, in 2000, two young Tumbler Ridge residents made a thrilling discovery on a downstream rafting trip – a dinosaur trackway along Flatbed Creek.
+Tumbler Ridge is the only designated geopark, a unified area with geological heritage and international significance, in Canada.
+In 2000, two residents made a thrilling discovery on a downstream rafting trip – a dinosaur trackway along Flatbed Creek.
 Check out the Dinosaur Discovery Gallery to learn more.

 The mountain's geological composition is also rich in minerals and petroleum products.
 Coal is especially common throughout the area and is the resource that established Tumbler Ridge as a community.
 Oil and gas development is another important economic resource in the area.